-§ 402 Suspension or Revocation of Certification and Roster Status
+§ 402.
+Suspension or Revocation of Certification and Roster Status.

 The following shall constitute grounds for disciplinary action against interpreters registered with the ICP.
-Certified, otherwise qualified or registered status may be suspended or revoked for any of the following reasons:
+Certified, otherwise qualified, or registered status may be suspended or revoked for any of the following reasons:

-- (a) violation of the Rules of Professional Conduct for Judiciary Interpreters; - (b) conviction of a felony or misdemeanor involving moral turpitude, dishonesty, or false statements; - (c) fraud, dishonesty, or corruption related to the functions and duties of a court interpreter; - (d) knowing misrepresentation of court certification or roster status; - (e) knowing and willful disclosure of confidential or privileged information obtained while serving in an official capacity as a court interpreter; - (f) unprofessional or unethical conduct; - (g) fraud or misrepresentation in obtaining or renewing certification status; - (h) non-compliance with continuing education requirements; - (i) non-payment of renewal fees; or - (j) disciplinary action taken in conjunction with the interpreter's services in another jurisdiction.
+- (a) violation of the Rules of Professional Conduct for Judiciary Interpreters; - (b) conviction of a felony or misdemeanor involving moral turpitude, dishonesty, or false statements: - (c) fraud, dishonesty, or corruption related to the functions and duties of a court interpreter; - (d) knowing misrepresentation of court certification or roster status; - (e) knowing and willful disclosure of confidential or privileged information obtained while serving in an official capacity as a court interpreter; - (f) unprofessional or unethical conduct; - (g) fraud or misrepresentation in obtaining or renewing certification status; - (h) non-compliance with continuing education requirements; - (i) non-payment of renewal fees; or - (j) disciplinary action taken in conjunction with the interpreter's services in another iurisdiction.

-§ 403 Reporting of Arrest or Discipline
+§ 403.
+Reporting of Criminal Investigation/Prosecution or Discipline.

-An interpreter who is arrested in any jurisdiction or has been disciplined by the interpreter program of any other jurisdiction shall report the arrest or discipline to the ICP within forty-eight hours of the arrest or receiving notification of the discipline and shall provide, upon request of the ICP, any pertinent information related to the arrest or discipline.
+An interpreter who receives notice that he or she is the subject of any federal or state criminal investigation or prosecution through a target letter, a subject letter, a presentment, an indictment, an arrest, a summons, a complaint, other legal process, or any other means from the investigating or prosecuting authority, in any jurisdiction or has been disciplined by the interpreter program of any other jurisdiction shall report the notice or discipline, unless precluded by order of court, to the ICP within forty-eight hours of receiving notification or discipline and shall provide, upon request of the ICP, any pertinent information related to the notification or discipline.

-§ 404 Disciplinary Procedures
+§ 404.
+Disciplinary Procedures.